-The vision of the England Talent programme is to give every boxer every chance, enabling them to fulfil their potential.
+The vision of the England Performance programme is to give every boxer every chance, enabling them to fulfil their potential.

 The aim is to deliver an effective and inclusive talent system that produces higher quality boxers at every level and provide more opportunities and access to the talent system for all boxers with potential.

 The programme wants to identify, select and develop the best boxers into future world-beaters – for English boxers to win at major competitions and at the Olympic Games.

 To do this, expert coaching and support is provided to help boxers become the best, and it is up to each individual to do the rest – to show commitment, hard work and drive, and make the most of the opportunities presented.

 England Performance hopes that reading through the pages in this section will inspire boxers to work hard toward developing the skills and character required to become a great boxer – and hopes to see them boxing for England in the near future.

 You can contact the England Boxing Performance team by clicking here.